Liangliang-Shang/python/python-tutorial-0.md

 ## Variables
 A variable is basically a name that represents (or refers to) some value.
 Variable names can consist of letters, digits and underscore characters(_).
 A variable can't begin with a digit.
++ Data Type
+  * number
+  * string
+  * object
+    Everything is an object in Python including number, string, functions
 ```Python
 >>> pi = 3.14
 >>> r  = 1